dandevri/cod.es/MDN/javascript-web-apis/javascript-web-apis.md

 ## Client-side storage
 Modern web browsers support a number of ways for web sites to store data on the user's computer.

+Client-side storage works on similar principles, but has different uses.
+It consists of JavaScript APIs that allow you to store data on the client (i.e. on the user's machine) and then retrieve it when needed.

 There is a limit to the amount of data you can store using client-side storage APIs.

 **Old school**